 Recycling DIY tutorials are popping up thick and fast these days; whether you have broken items in your house that you loathe to throw away, or you like to browse second-hand shops, flea markets, or even roadside skips for recycling treasures, there are some fantastically ingenious ideas out there.
-These tutorials can help you to give worn items a new lease of life, reduce your carbon footprint and add a touch of style to your home.
+These tutorials can help you to give used items a new lease on life, reduce your carbon footprint and add a touch of style to your home.

 As you are probably aware, YouTube vloggers have become the new stars of the DIY interior design world.
 Offering inventive and thrifty hacks and ‘how-tos’ on anything from pallet furniture to homemade lampshades and wall art.
 Here we’ve collected 9 of the quickest, most creative and ‘do-able’ recycling DIY tutorials for you to get your teeth into.